aidantank/School_District_Analysis/README.md

     - Reading and Math Scores for Thomas High School ninth graders are now `NaN`

 ### By School Spending, School Size, and School Type
-I included only one chart for grouping by school spending, school size, and school type as the charts for changed and unchanged are identical if you round to the nearest whole percent.
-Thomas High School was in the $631 - 645 bin for school spending, Medium in school size, and a charter school.
+I included only one chart for grouping by school spending, school size, and school type as the charts for changed and unchanged are identical if you use two significant digits for the percentages and three for the averages.
+Thomas High School was in the $631 - 645 bin for school spending, medium in school size, and a charter school.
 Thus, these are the only rows that are affected when altering Thomas High School math and reading data.
-Since this summary data includes more schools than just Thomas High School with each category, the change in math and reading score data is much smaller.
+Since this summary data includes more schools than just Thomas High School with each category, the change in math and reading score data is much smaller and therfore we see no significant change.

 ![](/Resources/spending_summary.PNG)
 > Performance by School Spending